 If you’re travel lovers like us, you’ve likely come across images of thousands of paper lanterns lighting the sky in Thailand.
 This amount of sheer beauty had us dreaming about this trip for months.
-In fact, we planned our November trip around the enchanting Chiang Mai lantern festival—first spending 24 hours in Beijing, China before making our way to Bangkok and then Chiang Mai for the festival.
+We planned our November trip around the enchanting Chiang Mai lantern festival—first spending 24 hours in Beijing, China, before making our way to Bangkok and then Chiang Mai for the festival.

 The Yee Peng Lantern Festival

-The Yee Peng Lantern Festival is usually celebrated on the full moon of the 12th month of the Thai lunar calendar, typically celebrated in mid- November (but that can change).
+The Yee Peng Lantern Festival is usually celebrated on the full moon of the 12th month of the Thai lunar calendar, typically observed in mid- November (but that can change).
 The date fell on our Thanksgiving holiday when we went–which for us–was the perfect time to travel.
-Although there are other spots that celebrate, you’ll find that Chiang Mai is the most iconic.
-This celebrations is a part of the Loy Krathong Celebrations.
+Although other spots celebrate, you’ll find that Chiang Mai is the most iconic.
+This celebration is a part of the Loy Krathong Celebrations.
 Letting go of the lanterns represents letting go of all ills and misfortunes from the previous year.
-The Festival of Lights also features plenty of activities around Chiang Mai such as the Official Yee Peng Parade, live music and traditional Thai dance shows.
+The Festival of Lights also features plenty of activities around Chiang Mai, such as the Official Yee Peng Parade, live music, and traditional Thai dance shows.

 Where We Stayed

-During our two-nights in Chiang Mai, we stayed at the quaint Baan Thai Resort which features four Lanna-style wooden houses.
+We stayed at the quaint Baan Thai Resort during our two-nights in Chiang Mai, which features four Lanna-style wooden houses.
 The lush surrounding garden provides seating for guests to enjoy, along with an outdoor pool.

 Getting to Chiang Mai